alpsudilbilir/fire-chat/README.md

 Firechat is an instant messaging app developed by using SwiftUI framework.
 Fire chat allows you to send and receive text messages and photos.
 Also provides personal settings.

 ## Screenshots 📱
+To see the screenshot with more quality try to open png or open README file.
 ![FireChatLast](https://user-images.githubusercontent.com/87194129/183529071-4b213aa7-9696-4800-a102-ebf9f705f01d.png)

 ## Project Features